Fresh, clean air is a basic necessity for human, plant, and animal health, and a valued feature of life in the EU.

 - measures to support knowledge transfer and information, advisory services, and cooperation can be used to support innovation and training to raise awareness of to emission problems and help farmers to develop practical solutions.

-Due to start in 2023, the new CAP will include stronger support for reducing air pollution, in line with the goals of the European Green Deal.
+The CAP 2023-27 entered into force on 1 January 2023.
+It includes stronger support for reducing air pollution, in line with the goals of the European Green Deal.

 CAP specific objective

-Based on the Commission’s proposals, the new CAP will be built around nine specific objectives.
+Based on the Commission’s proposals, the CAP 2023-27 is built around ten specific objectives.
 The objectives focusing on the protection of natural resources and mitigating climate change are particularly relevant for air quality.

 New green architecture

-A new green architecture for the CAP will incorporate stronger rules and offer more opportunities for eco-friendly farming.
-For example, a significant portion of the CAP’s budget will be set aside for eco-schemes, which can support farmers who undertake voluntary actions to cut down on ammonia emissions.
+the new green architecture for the CAP 2023-27 incorporates stronger rules and offer more opportunities for eco-friendly farming.
+For example, a significant portion of the CAP 2023-27’s budget is set aside for eco-schemes, which can support farmers who undertake voluntary actions to cut down on ammonia emissions.
 In January 2021, the Commission published an indicative list of eco-schemes, including several practices targeting improved air quality.

 Through the common monitoring and evaluation framework (CMEF), the Commission collects a wide range of indicators to measure the progress of the CAP in reaching its policy objectives.
 The impact indicator on ammonia emissions from agriculture in the EU shows a decline of 23% since 1990 to 2015, but an increasing trend thereafter in some EU countries.